Stanford-ChEMH-MCAC/protocols/ht_sample_filtration_protocol.md

 	1. If you have not already done so, dispense ~100 mL of methanol into a glass container with an opening wide enough for your multichannel pipette to reach inside.
 	2. Add 200 &mu;L of methanol to each well of a filter plate.
 	3. Put your filter plate above a 96-well plate (this catch plate is just to prevent methanol from being eluted onto the centrifuge rotor and can be of any type).
-	4. Spin the filter plate at 2 min for 2500 rpm to force methanol through the filter, removing the contaminants on the filter.
+	4. Spin the filter plate at 2 min at > 1000 &times; _g_ to force methanol through the filter, removing the contaminants on the filter.
 3. Label your plates
 	1. For each filter plate that you will use, label an Agilent deep-well 96-well polypropylene plate with your name, date, and other identifying information (e.g. plate #, experiment #, etc.).
 These plates are the "catch" plates that hold your samples after filtration; they will be the "permanent" home of your samples during and after instrumental analysis.
 	2. Using a Sharpie pen, label the top of each filter plate so that you can match filter plates to the appropriate catch plate.